 The CEO of NEC Corporation oversees its human rights initiatives.
-NEC promotes human rights initiatives in accordance with the UNGP, with the Sustainability Promotion Division managing progress as secretariat.
-The corporate officer in charge of the Sustainability Promotion regularly presents status reports on initiatives to the Board of Directors, which monitors the progress of the initiatives.
+NEC promotes human rights initiatives in accordance with the UNGPs, with the Sustainability Promotion Department managing progress as secretariat.
+The corporate officer in charge of sustainability promotion regularly presents status reports on initiatives to the Board of Directors, which monitors the progress of the initiatives.

 Human Rights Due Diligence Initiatives throughout the Value Chain